theAnalyticalCoder/Chess960/README.md

 **Setup, Games after 25 moves, % White wins**
 ```
 nbrkbrnq, 10.0 Million, 50.1%
-rkqbbnrn, 9.4 Million, 50.2%
+V layout, 9.4 Million, 50.2%
 qrkrnbbn, 8.9 Million, 50.1%
 rknbbnrq, 8.9 Million, 48.8%
 brqknbnr, 8.1 Million, 49.8%
 ```
 Notice Anything?
 First it took 25 moves for 2.8 Million games to be reached but only 5 moves (26-30) for 13 million new games to be recorded.
 The Horrors of Exponential growth.
-Second Only one of the top 5 at depth 25 is in the Top 5 at depth 30 "rkqbbnrn".
+Second Only one of the top 5 at depth 25 is in the Top 5 at depth 30 the V layout or"rkqbbnrn".
 So does that mean this is all worthless?
 Will None of the Top 5 at 25 be in the Top 5 at 30.
 Yes and No.
   It becomes necessary to create an approximate distribution for each setup for example an approximate formula for the classical setup is 1232*1.362^x and for rkqbbnrn
 1146*1.423^x where x is the number of moves.
 I querried stockfish for the number of nodes from 20-35 to construct this distribution i.e doing "go depth 20", "go depth 21"...